-Michigan’s law, which provided for a lifetime ban after two convictions, was one of the most restrictive in the country. one of the most restrictive laws in the country with lifetime banning.
+Michigan’s law, which provided for a lifetime ban after two convictions, was one of the most restrictive in the country.
 That all changed this month when Michigan repealed any limitations on those with drug convictions’ access to food assistance, prompted largely by a federal lawsuit in the Eastern District of Michigan pursued by the Shriver Center on Poverty Law, in collaboration with the Michigan Poverty Law Program and University of Michigan Law School Veterans Legal Clinic.

 Since 2011, Michigan had prohibited individuals with multiple drug felony convictions since 1996 from receiving Food Assistance Program (FAP) benefits for the remainder of their lives.
 Michigan maintained these restrictions during the COVID-19 pandemic, even while relaxing other requirements for FAP eligibility.